-The most “progressive” embryo donation organization I could find charged something like ten grand for a single try (the same cost as donor eggs in Mexico; some clinics charge a bit less, but rarely less than $5,000), which again you’d be very lucky if you had a 70% chance of success.
-More likely your chances would be even lower.
+The most “progressive” embryo donation organization I could find charged something like ten grand for a single try — the same cost as donor eggs in Mexico.
+(Some clinics charge a bit less, but rarely less than $5,000.)
+And you’d be very lucky if you had a 70% chance of success.

 This path has worked beautifully for many families, and I’m definitely jealous of the open relationship some people have with their donors.

 But it’s hard to overstate just how little faith we had in our luck by this point.
 We weren’t even sure if I could carry at all, and if it didn’t work, we’d be out all our money and still not sure if it was just more bad luck with embryos or a medical issue with me.
 Or, for all we knew, the stress of doing it with no safety net might have prevented it from working.

 The rabbit hole just seemed like it could be bottomless, and we were already deeply depressed and beyond frustrated (and nearly dead broke).

 Then I stumbled across what became our clinic: California Conceptions.
 They offer double donor embryos (meaning two healthy donors, i.e., an excellent chance of healthy embryos and healthy kids) with virtually no wait list.

 The clinic was founded because there’s such a big demand for healthy embryos — much higher demand than supply.
 It’s true that more than half a million embryos are sitting in cryo-tanks in the US, but the vast majority of them are not being donated.
 Hence the long wait times at many clinics.